davepinch/pinchy.cc/collections/_cues/you-will-survive.md

 ---
 title: "you will survive"
-cc-type: cue
 date: 2022-05-26
-related:
-  - YOU GOT THIS
+related: YOU GOT THIS
+type: cue
 tags:
   - cue
   - survive